Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Attractions You’ll Only Find in Phoenix

-- Desert Botanical Garden - With 140 of themed gardens.
+• Their Desert Botanical Garden, with 140 themed gardens.

-- Although Tucson Has its Own Botanical Garden, although smaller.
+1. Although Tucson Has its Own Botanical Garden, quite a bit smaller.

-- Phoenix Zoo - With 125 of animal environments.
+• Phoenix Zoo - With 125 animal environment acres.

-- Although Tucson has its own Zoo in Reid Park, cozy at 24 acres.
-And don't forget about the Desert Museum!
+1. Although Tucson has its own Zoo in Reid Park, cozy at 24 acres.

 👉 Visitors often say Tucson feels more authentic Arizona, while Phoenix feels more like a modern mega-city in the desert.